clara-rodrigues/RC/README.md

     - `exit/`: Folder containing files for the 'EXIT' command on the server.
         - `exit.cpp`: Implements the 'EXIT' command on the server, closing the game session and cleaning up.
         - `exit.hpp`: Header file for `exit.cpp`, declaring functions for handling 'EXIT' commands.
+    - `debug/`: Folder containing files for the 'DEBUG' command on the server.
+        - `debug.cpp`: Implements the 'DEBUG' command on the server to create and manage a game in debug mode.
+        - `debug.hpp`: Header file for `debug.cpp`, declaring functions for the 'DEBUG' command.
     - `udp.cpp`: Implements general UDP communication functions used by the server.
     - `udp.hpp`: Header file for `udp.cpp`, declaring UDP communication functions on the server side.